We don’t have a summary available yet.

 This bill establishes additional sanctions and financial restrictions on institutions and individuals related to the conflict in Syria.

-The Department of the Treasury shall determine whether the Central Bank of Syria is a financial institution of primary money laundering concern and, if so, impose one or more special measures, such as requiring domestic financial institutions to maintain additional records on transactions involving the bank.
+The Department of the Treasury shall determine whether the Central Bank of Syria is a financial institution of primary money laundering concern.
+If so, Treasury shall impose one or more special measures, such as requiring domestic financial institutions to maintain additional records on transactions involving the bank.

-significant goods, services, technology, or information that facilitates or expands the Syrian government's domestic petroleum production; aircraft, parts, or related services used by military forces related to the Syrian government; or construction or engineering services to the Syrian government.
-The sanctions include blocking of financial and property transactions and barring of entry into the United States.
-Such sanctions shall not apply to various nongovernmental organizations and activities related to providing humanitarian aid or supporting democratic institutions in Syria.
+The sanctions include blocking of financial transactions and barring of entry into the United States.
+Such sanctions shall not apply to activities related to providing humanitarian aid or supporting democratic institutions in Syria.

-The President may suspend some or all of the sanctions under certain conditions, including if it is in the United States' national security interests.
+The President may suspend the sanctions under certain conditions, including if it is in the United States' national security interests.